 What was that amount generated through fundraising, donations and voluntary income?

 What was the organisation’s total income and expenditure?

 What is the breakdown of volunteers to staff?

 ALONE volunteers provide an invaluable service through their generous donation of time.
-Some volunteers act as a ‘befriender’ where they visit older people on a weekly basis to provide companionship and social engagement.
-Other volunteers support ALONE across the board in areas such as; communications, research, administration, services, maintenance, event management, transportation, cleaning and gardening.
-In 2015 ALONE volunteers offered 20,700 hours to vital service provision and we recorded a 93% volunteer retention rate.
+Many of our volunteers are ‘Befrienders’ who visit or call older people on a weekly basis to provide companionship and social engagement.
+Other volunteers support ALONE in areas such as communications, research, administration, services, maintenance, event management, transportation, cleaning, and gardening.

 We have doubled in size in the last four years because we are needed now more than ever.
 Demand for assistance has tripled, and our number of volunteers has also tripled in response.

 ALONE was set up as a trust nearly 40 years ago to protect its assets.
-The deed of trust has a scheme of incorporation.
-This scheme of incorporation is constantly kept under review and updated to reflect changes in regulation.
-The most recent edition was published in 2012 and is currently being revised.
+The deed of trust has a scheme of incorporation, which is available here

 ALONE’s status as a Trust ensures greater accountability.
 As a trust, ALONE has to submit to external audits; we must get permission to buy and sell property, and when doing so we are obliged to explain who we are buying from or selling to and why, and to submit details of all costs involved.